-- Clorox® Germicidal Wipes (EPA\ reg. no. 67619-12) Pre-moistened disinfecting cloths (active ingredient 1% (or less) solution of sodium hypochlorite in water) - Super Sani-Cloth® Germicidal Disposable Wipes (EPA\ reg. no. 9480-4) Pre-moistened disinfecting cloths (active ingredient 0.5% quaternary ammonium chlorides and up to 60% isopropanol) - Cleaners and disinfectants were validated separately and only one cleaning/disinfecting solution should be used on the device as the effect of using more than one cleaner/disinfectant interchangeably has not been evaluated. - NOTE: Always use Clorox Germicidal Wipes (EPA\ reg. no. 67619-12) or Super Sani-Cloth Germicidal Disposable Wipes (EPA\ reg. no. 9480-4) to clean and disinfect the meter.
+- Clorox® Germicidal Wipes (Environmental Protection Agency (EPA) reg. no. 67619-12) Premoistened disinfecting cloths (active ingredient 1% (or less) solution of sodium hypochlorite in water) - Super Sani-Cloth® Germicidal Disposable Wipes (EPA reg. no. 9480-4) Pre-moistened disinfecting cloths (active ingredient 0.5% quaternary ammonium chlorides and up to 60% isopropanol) - Cleaners and disinfectants were validated separately and only one cleaning/disinfecting solution should be used on the device as the effect of using more than one cleaner/disinfectant interchangeably has not been evaluated.

+NOTE: Always use Clorox Germicidal Wipes (EPA reg. no. 67619-12) or Super Sani-Cloth Germicidal Disposable Wipes (EPA reg. no. 9480-4) to clean and disinfect the meter.
 Do not use any other cleaning or disinfecting solution.
-Using solutions other than Clorox Germicidal Wipes (EPA\ reg. no. 67619-12) or Super Sani-Cloth Germicidal Disposable Wipes (EPA\ reg. no. 9480-4) could result in damage to the system components. - NOTE: Roche has tested the approved cleaning and disinfecting product for a total of 12,045 cycles, which is equal to cleaning and disinfecting after each patient use up to 11 tests per day over the 3 year use life of the device.
+Using solutions other than Clorox Germicidal Wipes (EPA reg. no. 67619-12) or Super Sani-Cloth Germicidal Disposable Wipes (EPA reg. no. 9480-4) could result in damage to the system components.

+NOTE: Roche has tested the approved cleaning and disinfecting product for a total of 12,045 cycles, which is equal to cleaning and disinfecting after each patient use simulating 3 years of device use.